sparkflows/sparkflows-docs/docs/aws/introduction.rst

 Introduction
 ============

-Fire Insights is seamlessly integrated with AWS.
+Fire Insights is the flagship product from Sparkflows.
+It is seamlessly integrated with AWS.
 With Fire Insights you can perform self-serve data processing, analytics and machine learning on AWS.

 Fire Insights integrates with EMR, S3, Redshift, SageMaker, HIVE and Kinesis.